remytuyeras/HaploDynamics/README.md

 # HaploDynamics
-The python library **HaploDynamics**, or **HaploDX** for short, provides a collection of functions that can be used to simulate population-specific genomic data.
+The Python3+ library **HaploDynamics**, or **HaploDX** for short, provides a collection of functions that can be used to simulate population-specific genomic data.
 This package is part of the Genetic Simulator Resources (GSR) catalog (click the link below for more information).

 <div style="width: 180px; margin: 0 auto;"><a href="https://surveillance.cancer.gov/genetic-simulation-resources/"><img src="https://surveillance.cancer.gov/gsr/static/img/gsr_tile.jpg" alt="Catalogued on GSR" width="180" height="60" /></a></div>